theshark/theshark.github.io/_posts/2023-07-31-languages-of-triple-strike.markdown

 **International Human (IH):** A conlang (constructed language) that developed about 700 Universal years ago during early human space colonization.
 It's basically space Esperanto.
 As such, it's the lingua franca across the human colonies.
 Any human planning to participate in interstellar trade or travel would be expected to speak it proficiently at minimum, and organizations such as the Elite Academy conduct all classes in IH accordingly.

-When Alan and Colin talk to each other, they're probably are using IH, since Alan's "first" languages are English, French, and Drakeean, while Colin's "first" languages are Mandarin and Portuguese.
+When Alan and Colin talk to each other, they're probably using IH, since Alan's "first" languages are English, French, and Drakeean, while Colin's "first" languages are Mandarin and Portuguese.

 **United Pyrean (UP):** A pidgin/trade language that developed 3000 Universal years ago and is now its own fully-developed, completely independent language.
 It's been used as a trade language between pyrean tribes since before escaping the gravity well, and it continues to be the standard in the IPC.
 It would be unusual to meet a pyrean who is not at least proficient in UP.
-For example, Alan has spoken UP since his childhood on Nibel despite it not being one of his "native" languages and he continues to speak it fluently.
+For example, Alan has spoken UP since his childhood on Nibel despite it not being one of his "native" languages, and he continues to speak it fluently.
 Colin also speaks UP (as is expected of Elite inspectors), but he has a noticeable human accent.

 Most of the dialogue is in UP, since large chunks of the series take place on the Merry Swallow, which is an IPC vessel.
 While some Piracy Division crews might speak primarily in Fimmelian among themselves, Sven discourages this since he has a number of non-Fimmel crew members.